Homepage / Excursion Guides / Top Activities for Kids & Teens in Nashville

 Cumberland Park: Free Splash Pad and Play Space on the East Bank

 Cumberland Park is a free, fully accessible riverside park on the east bank of the Cumberland River, just across the pedestrian bridge from downtown.
 The water jets and spray features are the main draw for young kids in warm months, and the climbing structures and shaded lawn make it a complete afternoon destination.
-The downtown skyline backdrop is genuinely impressive and produces some of the best family photos of any Nashville visit.
+The downtown skyline backdrop produces some of the best family photos of any Nashville visit.

 • Cost: Free